MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 | Description | Inbound rule to allow DCOM traffic to the COM+ System Application for remote administration. |
 | Remote Addresses | [Management Computers](#managementaddresses), [Domain Controllers](#domaincontrolleraddresses) |

 This rule is governed by the [EnableComPlusManagement](#enablecomplusmanagement) setting.
+The scope of this rule can further be limited by enabling the [BlockManagementFromDomainControllers](#blockmanagementfromdomaincontrollers) setting.

 #### Remote Event Log Management (RPC)